-Fig.4 illustrates the cross-sectional morphology of the coating at a current density of 40 mA/cm2.
-As observed, the coating is densely packed and fully adhered to the substrate surface, with a thickness raging from 10 to 37 μm.
+Fig. 4 illustrates the cross-sectional morphology of the coating at a current density of 40 mA/cm.
+As observed, the coating is densely packed and fully adhered to the substrate surface, with a thickness ranging from 10 to 37 $\mu$ m.
 However, at greater coating thicknesses, the uniformity diminishes, and the coating tends to accumulate in localized areas.
-This discontinuity and non-uniformity could also be attributed to the cutting process performed on the sample to observe the cross-section.
-On average, the coating thickness was measured to be 24±0.8 μm.
-The dark areas in Fig. 3 represent nickel particles serving as the matrix, while the white areas indicate undissolved WC particles within the composite matrix.
-The WC particles have retained their structure and accumulated at the end of the coating.
-Due to the addition of Ti to the coating, the number of these particles is not significant.
-Ti facilitates the dissolution of WC particles in the coating [18].
+This discontinuity and nonuniformity could also be attributed to the cutting process performed on the sample to observe the cross-section.
+On average, the coating thickness was measured to be 24±0.8 $\mu$ m.
+The dark areas in Fig. 3 represent nickel particles as the matrix, while the white areas indicate undissolved WC particles within the composite matrix.